yashjaddhav/Customer-Engagement-Delivery-Performance-Report/README.md

 Key Insights:
 1) Florida and South Carolina are among the top-performing states in terms of unit sales and revenue contribution.
-2) Return volumes show a consistent decline from 2017 to 2019, indicating improved operational efficiency and product/service quality.
+2) Return volumes show a consistent decline from 2017 to 2019, indicating improved operational efficiency and service quality.
 3) Ads are the most effective customer acquisition channel, outperforming organic and returning customer segments.
 4) North Carolina shows relatively lower performance in both revenue and unit sales compared to other states.
 5) Product satisfaction varies across categories, with premium earbud products showing stronger customer approval.